AJMansfield/Intelligence-Core-Public/ag4.md

 > There was a vagrancy report in salt lake with a matching description a few days ago.

 A chill ran down Mike's back as he read this.
-He hadn't been on 4chan in a few weeks, but he had come back on to see if he could ask around; if anyone knew anything about "phascolians" or whatever Angela was claiming to be.
+He hadn't been on 4chan in a few weeks, but he had come back on to see if he could ask around; if anyone knew anything about "phascolians", or whatever Angela was claiming to be.
 For him, reading this actually did _far_ more to back up Angela's story than her stunt with somehow breaking their locator system.

 But if Angela was telling the truth about everything, she might actually have a lot of _really valuable_ information about alien technology.
-This also meant that if she were discovered, it could be disasterous &mdash; he needed to let the others know _now_.
+This also meant that if she were discovered, it could be disastrous &mdash; he needed to let the others know _now_.

 [First][first] | [Previous][prev] | [Wiki][wiki] | Next